elliotherriman/website/_posts/2018-03-21-meaningful-choices-adjacent.markdown

 This is why kayfabe is upheld.
 It's one thing for a wrestler to admit off stage that their rivalries were played up, or for the WWE themselves to [post openings for writers](https://wwecorp.wd5.myworkdayjobs.com/en-US/wwecorp/job/Stamford-CT--Headquarters/Writer_R0001288-1).
 It would be another entirely to make these claims in the middle of a pay-per-view.

-In other words, breaking kayfabe isn't akin to the post-credits scene in Ferris Beuller or a quick quip from Deadpool - it would be like Kermit's puppeteer tapping out half way through a show.
+In other words, breaking kayfabe doesn't mean the post-credits scene in Ferris Beuller or a quick quip from Deadpool - it would be like Kermit's puppeteer tapping out half way through a show.

 ---